jakehamilton/blink/README.md

 ![Blink Preview 2](/screenshots/screenshot-2.png)

 # A few words
+It should be known that this project has some issues.
+For instance, naming convenctions are pretty darn weird.
+I used this project to learn quite a bit and to also play with/challenge common practices.
+Hence why this project uses underscord\_lower\_case everywhere.
+Don't think that I actually still do this, it was a one time thing!

+# Contributing
 This project still has a way to go.
 If you want to pitch in, here are a few things you can work on in no particular order: